 In hindsight, I probably should have said yes I can go there, but I need a week to pack up my life to move so far away.

-As some of us teachers are heading into the classroom for the very first time, I thought I’d share some of the mistakes most first year teachers make, and how to avoid making those mistakes too 🙂
+As some of us teachers are heading into the classroom for the very first time, I thought I’d share some of the mistakes most first-year teachers make, and how to avoid making those mistakes too 🙂

-Mistake #1 first year teachers make – Saying yes to everything
+Mistake #1 first-year teachers make – saying yes to everything

-I thought as a first year teacher that I had to say yes to everything.
+I thought as a first-year teacher that I had to say yes to everything.
 And as you saw it started with that very first phone call when I said yes to moving my life in the space of a few days.

 And it pretty much continued like this for the rest of that first year.
-I said yes to taking on extra clubs after school, I said yes to being on 6 different committees, I said yes to helping to organise the school fete and on and on it went.
+I said yes to taking on extra clubs after school, I said yes to being on 6 different committees, I said yes to helping to organize the school fete and on and on it went.

-So by the end of the first term I was completely exhausted, overwhelmed and didn’t much fancy returning to teaching in term 2.
+So by the end of the first term, I was completely exhausted, overwhelmed, and didn’t much fancy returning to teaching in term 2.

 But, my Mum, with all of her words of wisdom told me, “Lindy you know you can say NO. You don’t have to do everything!”

-And of course you know she was right.
+And of course, you know she was right.
 I started saying no (ok not all the time, but some of the time), with the first no being to the permanent accommodation I was offered in the town.
-And the fact that I said no didn’t impact on anything in my teaching career, but I did get a much better house!
+And the fact that I said no didn’t impact on anything in my teaching career, but I did get a much better house

-Mistake #2 first year teachers make – Saying they don’t need help
+Mistake #2 first-year teachers make – saying they don’t need help

-Of course as a first year teacher you want everyone to think that you have it all together, you’re doing great and keeping on top of it all.
+Of course, as a first-year teacher you want everyone to think that you have it all together, you’re doing great and keeping on top of it all.

 But, if you’re like I was and you are struggling, then ask for help.
 I must admit I did try asking for help after about 5 weeks of teaching.
 But it didn’t quite go to plan.

-I had a particularly challenging child in my class, I was isolated in a fibro shack in the school and as a first year teacher I was just struggling with planning and implementing lessons.
+I had a particularly challenging child in my class, I was isolated in a fibro shack in the school and as a first-year teacher, I was just struggling with planning and implementing lessons.

 I reached out to my principal to ask for help, but I was told, “don’t worry about it, you’re doing a great job!”
-I didn’t really know how to respond, maybe I was doing a great job….but now I realise that I needed some other supports in place to help me navigate that first year.
-An appropriate response would have been for the principal to organise a mentor teacher for me.
+I didn’t really know how to respond, maybe I was doing a great job….but now I realize that I needed some other supports in place to help me navigate that first year.
+An appropriate response would have been for the principal to organize a mentor teacher for me.

 So if you feel like you’re struggling in your first few years, then ask for help.
 If you’re not happy with the response you get from your administration, then keep looking for help.
 Don’t just ignore how you’re feeling as it can have serious consequences later, as it did for me.
 Read this or this if you’d like to find out more.